hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 1500

-But the chiefs of his people who disbelieved said, “We only see you a human being like ourselves, and we do not see those who follow you except the lowest among us apparently.
+But the chiefs of his people who disbelieved said, “We only see you as a human being like ourselves, and we do not see those who follow you except the lowest among us apparently.
 We do not see you superior to us, rather, we think that you are liars.”

 # 1501

-He said, “O my people, what do you think, if I should have a clear proof from my Lord, and He has bestowed mercy upon me from Himself, but you fail to see it.
-Can we force you to accept it despite your aversion to it?
+He said, “O my people, what do you think, if I should have a clear proof from my Lord, and He has bestowed mercy upon me from Himself, but you fail to see it, can we force you to accept it despite your aversion to it?

 # 1502